somelun/Blindings/README.md

 # Blindings

-Game for Ludum Dare 32 (Theme: An Unconventional Weapon)

 You are the scientist in a maze with the new secret chemical weapon - PIXEL GAS!

 Try to escape from this hell alive, pick up blue pills to have temporary heal, avoid big red cubes, listen to the music.